CURIOUS ABOUT MONGOLIA?

 A small room that houses big dreams.
 But Ariuna’s ambitions extend beyond simply gathering materials.
 “We want this new library to be run on renewable energy – providing it with warmth and electricity.”
 As she observes, “global warming and climate change are really happening around us.
 Air temperatures in Mongolia have risen at three times the global rate since the 1940s.
 Throughout the country, nomads have struggled with droughts in the summer and extreme winters, putting communities across the country at risk.
 What’s more, Tsagaan Nuur currently uses wood to obtain heat.
 “Only 8.3% of Mongolian land is covered by forest,” explains Ariuna, “so it’s a pity to see people go to the forest” for their fuel.
 “We’d like to try and live in an eco-friendly way as much as we can.”

 The first step is to build the library itself; with an “attractive exterior [and] fully equipped interior.”
 Inside there will be a reading room and media space.
-“We also want to build a bio-toilet and green energy facilities.”
+“We also want to build a bio-restroom and green energy facilities.”
 Meanwhile, the project will need to gather books to fill the library.
 Ideally, “we’d like to get Mongolian and English books by donation.
 It doesn’t matter if they’re old or new.”
 Some have already been pledged from the US and through a successful social media drive.

 Once the library itself has been built and stocked, the next step is to run educational workshops and to expand its influence through a mobile version of the library – transported (of course) by reindeer.
 “This will be a mobile library that will provide books to reindeer herders who can’t really get access to the library.
 Some of the family could even rent their reindeer for carrying books.”